 Fig. 6.
 Anterior, but not posterior, OFC-targeted cTBS on Day 1 impaired subsequent devaluation behaviors.
 A. Probability of sated odor selection after the meal, after adjusting modeled contributions of value difference, selective satiation effects, pre-meal odor preference, compared between sham-sham and cTBS-sham sessions.
 Overlayed points are the model fitted values of the sated odor selection for each trial collapsing across participants.
 B. Probability of choosing the sated odor across value pair combinations, separated by stimulation locations and conditions.
 C. Choice of sated odors options associated with each of the learned weight of the combination of sated and non-sated options, separated by stimulation locations and conditions.

 To assess Day 1 cTBS effect on post-meal choices of sated odors on sweet-savory choices, we focused on “sham-sham” and “cTBS-sham” conditions and used logistic mixed-effects models with covariates including session-wise selective satiation index, estimated value difference, and pre-meal odor preference.
 For the aOFC group, both TMS condition and session number significantly influenced post-meal sated odor choices, with a significant interaction between the two.
 Specifically, the cTBS-sham condition significantly increased the selection of sated odors (Fig. 6A; beta = 1.527, SE = 0.625, p=0.0146), and this effect diminished over sessions (beta = -0.657, SE = 0.290, p=0.0236).
 Choices also increased with session number (β = 0.550, SE = 0.165, p=0.000085).
 Additional covariates, including selective satiation index, value difference, and pre-meal odor preference, were significant predictors.
-Overall, aOFC-targeted cTBS on Day 1 increased post-meal sated odor choices, with the effect moderated by session number.
+Overall, aOFC-targeted cTBS on Day 1 increased post-meal choices of stimuli predicting sated odors, with the effect moderated by session number.
 For the pOFC group, similar analyses revealed no significant difference between the sham-sham and cTBS-sham stimulation conditions, regardless of whether session numbers were considered as a covariate (Fig. 6A; all p>0.05).
 However, pre-meal odor preference and value difference were significant predictors of post-meal choices, while the selective satiation index was not (p>0.05).

 Accounting for value difference was important to correctly interpret the day 1 cTBS effect.
-Figure 6B illustrates the impact of Day 1 aOFC-targeted cTBS on sated odor choice selection, showing the probability of choosing the sated odor across value pair combinations.
+Figure 6B illustrates the impact of Day 1 aOFC-targeted cTBS on sated odor choices, showing the probability of choosing the sated odor across value pair combinations.
 For the aOFC group, the top-right quadrant of the cTBS-sham plot reveals increased sated odor choices for pairs with high values for both options.
 In the top-left quadrant, a clear shift is observed: red dots, indicating lower probabilities of choosing the sated odor, are replaced by green dots, which represent higher probabilities.
 This shift suggests that Day 1 cTBS increased sated odor choices, contradicting predictions based solely on value differences and explaining the significant cTBS effect observed.
 This can also be observed in Fig. 6C where the correlation between sated odor choices and value difference was elevated by Day 1 cTBS.
 In contrast, the pOFC group shows a different pattern.
 While the top-right diagonal of the cTBS-sham plot indicates increased sated odor choices, the bottom-right quadrant also shows more green dots.
 These changes, however, align with predictions based on value differences, potentially explaining the lack of a significant cTBS effect after accounting for value differences.
 This can be viewed by Fig. 6C where the correlation between sated odor choices and value difference was similar between sham and cTBS conditions.
 Overall, the plot highlights distinct patterns in how Day 1 cTBS influences choices in the aOFC and pOFC groups, with the aOFC-targeted cTBS leading to choice patterns that diverge from value-based expectations.